-There are usually no early symptoms associated with internal contamination unless the intake has been very high, which is extremely rare.
+There are usually no early symptoms associated with internal contamination unless the intake has been very high.
 If this has occurred, it will normally be obvious to the person concerned.
 Therefore, the focus of this leaflet is on external exposure resulting from radiation sources.